Pure Land

+The various traditions that focus on attaining rebirth in a Pure Land are often called Pure Land Buddhism.
+The English term is ambiguous.
+It can refer to a way of practice which is found in most Mahayana traditions which employ various means to attain birth in a pure land.
+This specific concept is termed the "Pure Land Dharma gate" (淨土法門 (jìngtǔ fǎmén)) in East Asian Buddhism.
+The English term can also refer to specific Buddhist schools or sects which focus on Pure Land practice.
+Specifically these would be termed Jìngtǔzōng (淨土宗) in Chinese and Jōdo bukkyō in Japanese.

-The various traditions that focus on rebirth in a pure land have been termed Pure Land Buddhism.
-Pure lands are also evident in the literature and traditions of Taoism and Bon.
+Pure Lands are also found in the non-Buddhist traditions of Taoism and Bon.

-In Indian sources
+In South Asian sources

-The Mahavastu defines a buddha-field as a realm where “a tathagata, a holy one, fully and perfectly enlightened, is to be found, lives, exists and teaches the Dharma, for the benefit and happiness of the great body of beings, men and gods."
+The Mahavastu defines a buddha-field as a realm where "a tathagata, a holy one, fully and perfectly enlightened, is to be found, lives, exists and teaches the Dharma, for the benefit and happiness of the great body of beings, men and gods."

 The Indian Mahayana sutras describe many buddha-fields.
 Mahayana sources hold that there are an infinite number of buddhas, each with their own buddha-field where they teach the Dharma and where sentient beings can be reborn into (due to their good karmic acts).
 A buddha-field is a place where bodhisattvas can more easily progress spiritually on the bodhisattva path.
-Jan Nattier has argued that this idea became popular because the traditional understanding of the extreme length of the bodhisattva path seemed very difficult and training under a buddha in a buddha-field (especially prepared to train bodhisattvas) was seen as a faster way to buddhahood.
+Jan Nattier has argued that this idea became popular because the traditional understanding of the extreme length of the bodhisattva path seemed very difficult and training under a buddha in a buddha-field (especially prepared to train bodhisattvas) was seen as a faster way to buddhahood, known as stream winning.

 Sentient beings who are reborn in these pure buddha-fields due to their good karma also contribute to the development of a Buddha-field, as can bodhisattvas who are able to travel there.
 These buddha-fields are therefore powerful places which are very advantageous to spiritual progress.

 According to Indian sources, the bodhisattva path, by ending all defilements, culminates in the arising of a purified buddha-field, which is the manifestation and reflection of a Buddha's activity.
 Mahayana sources state that bodhisattvas like Avalokiteśvara and Manjushri will obtain their own buddha-fields after they attain full buddhahood.
-In the Lotus Sutra, Buddha's close followers, such as Śāriputra, Mahākāśyapa, Subhuti, Maudgalyāyana and Buddha's son Rāhula are also predicted to attain their own pure lands.
-The relative time-flow in the pure lands may be different, with a day in one pure land being equivalent to years in another.
+In the Lotus Sutra, Buddha's close followers, such as Śāriputra, Mahākāśyapa, Subhūti, Maudgalyāyana and Buddha's son Rāhula are also predicted to attain their own Pure Lands.
+The relative time-flow in the Pure Lands may be different, with a day in one Pure Land being equivalent to years in another.